 - The hot crack develops along the grain boundary, and its shape is zigzag and irregular.

 - The surface of the external fracture is oxidized.
-The external fracture of gray is black, and the crack of aluminum alloy is dark gray, which indicates that the crack is formed and oxidized under high temperature.
+The external fracture of gray iron casting is black, and the crack of aluminum alloy is dark gray, which indicates that the crack is formed and oxidized under high temperature.
 Because the internal crack occurs in the casting, the oxidation is not obvious, and there are often dendrites.

 - Another feature of the outer crack is that the surface is wide and the inner is narrow.
 The crack extends from the surface to the inside of the casting, sometimes the crack penetrates the whole section, forming a penetrating crack; the shape of the internal crack is the width of the casting center, the closer to the casting surface, the narrower.